acestream/ace-network-docs/docs/library/dao-acestream.md

     Divide the cost of centralised CDN services by 100 and you get the cost of Ace Stream P2P CDN

-    Multiply by 0 the carbon footprint of data centers working for the streaming industry (currently over 650 Mtpa CO2, by providing only about 1% of people's actual online viewing needs) and you will know the impact level Ace Stream P2P CDN for the environment and you will also be able to understand what environmental benefits the technology can bring, which provides a significant reduction in the load on data centers and removes the need to expand the parks of centralised CDNs
+    Multiply by 0 the carbon footprint of the data centers/CDNs that support the streaming industry and you'll find out how much decarbonization an Ace Stream P2P CDN can achieve and the environmental benefits it brings.

+    Look at the capitalization of the largest centralized CDNs, compare the above indicators with their similar indicators, and you will be able to assess the investment attractiveness of Ace Stream P2P CDN.

-!!! note ""
+!!! note "An example"

-    An example for assessing investment attractiveness is that the bandwidth of Akamai, the world's largest CDN operator, at the time of the company's capitalisation - $ 11.14 billion, was about 80 Tbps which is many times less than the bandwidth of Ace Stream P2P CDN!
+    The bandwidth of Akamai, the world's largest CDN operator, at the time of the company's capitalisation in $11.14 billion, was about 80 Tbps which is many times less than the bandwidth of Ace Stream P2P CDN!

-    At the same time it is also necessary to take into account all the costs, restrictions and problems inherent in centralised (unicast) CDNs and which are not in P2P CDN
+    At the same time it is also necessary to take into account all the costs, restrictions and problems inherent in centralised (unicast) CDNs and which are not in P2P CDN.

+    And of course, be sure to take into account the amount of electricity used or the bandwidth of the CDN operator, and multiply them by the corresponding values (0.38 kg CO2 per 1 kWh and 1 GB ~ 0.072 kWh, respectively) to find out the level of carbon footprint of this centralized CDN in comparison with Ace Stream P2P CDN.

 <p style="text-align: center">
     <em>